Data-Driven Estimation of Heterogeneous Treatment Effects: Experiments

 \subsubsection{IHDP dataset}

-The covariates in the Infant Health and Development Program (IHDP) dataset come from a randomized experiment studying the effects of specialist home visits on future cognitive test scores~\citep{hill-jcgs11}.
+The covariates in the Infant Health and Development Program (IHDP) dataset come from a randomized experiment studying the effects of specialist home visits on future cognitive test scores~\citep{brooks1992effects, hill-jcgs11}.
 Outcomes can be simulated using the covariates.
-We simulate 1,000 instances of simulated outcomes and average over all results\footnote{Outcomes are generated using the JustCause package: https://github.com/inovex/justcause}.
+The dataset size is 747.
+There are 6 continuous features and 19 binary features, with a continuous outcome variable.
+We simulate 1,000 instances of simulated outcomes and average over all results.
+We use the simulated outcome implemented as setting “A” in the NPCI package~\citep{doriegithub}, the same as in~\citep{shalit-icml17}.
+Outcomes are generated using the JustCause package~\citep{inovex}.